Case StudyBusiness Process Automation Reduces overhead and Mitigates compliance Risk

 Discover how a Fortune 500 financial services firm increased efficiency and improved compliance through workflow automation.

-Our client, a Fortune 500 company, is a full-service regional brokerage and financial services firm.
-The firm has approximately $19 billion in assets under management and employs more than 1,000 associates, including 300 financial advisors.
+Our customer, a Fortune 500 company, is a national wealth management firm.
+The firm manages more than $60 billion in assets under management and employs over 1,500 financial advisors.

 Terrapin Technologies’ business process automation technology provided the client with automated workflows that flag these accounts for follow-up, alerts the financial advisor, and schedules the appropriate mailings.
 When needed, the workflow is able to restrict pay for unresponsive customers preventing solicitations without proper customer information.
 If no action is required, the result is a fully automated solution that meets their compliance rules and categorizes the customer appropriately.
 All of the business rules are captured in visual workflow diagrams that are readily accessible for the client’s documentation and supervisory procedures.